What Is Ignorance? A Vedantic Definition

 Delusion (moha)

-We could also include in this list, other terms related to avidya such as “name-and-form” (namarapa), “unmanifested” (avyakta), “nature” (prakriti), “non-perception” (agrahana), and “power” (shakti).
-But how, exactly, are they related to ignorance?
-This is where things begin to get fuzzy because now we are describing avidya as maya.
-There’s a reason for this: because ignorance is born of or is the result of beginningless maya, avidya can be used interchangeably.
-Vedanta often presents avidya as the microcosmic expression of maya—the inscrutable power that veils and projects creation at the cosmic level.
-Avidya is also most often used to express maya at the microcosmic or individual level, which is why avidya is often defined as “personal ignorance.”
+At this stage, it becomes necessary to widen the lens, because ignorance is not only individual—it is cosmic.
+Because avidya is the individual expression of beginningless maya, the two are sometimes spoken of interchangeably, depending on context.
+Vedanta presents avidya as the microcosmic expression of maya—the inscrutable power that veils and projects creation at the cosmic level.
+Avidya is also used to express maya at the microcosmic or individual level, which is why avidya is often defined as “personal ignorance.”

 Microcosmic ignorance can be thought of as the individual’s creation (jiva shrishti), while macrocosmic ignorance is God’s creation (Ishvara shrishti).
 The individual’s creation is unique due to his or her personal ignorance superimposed on reality—that is, his or her conditioning (habits, tendencies, and like/dislikes).
 This is the reason for not everyone always seeing eye to eye.
 Some will always see the rope as a snake, no matter how many times they are shown it to be otherwise.

 Macrocosmic ignorance, on the other hand, works the same for everyone.
 The sky appears blue to everyone.
-However, in actuality, it is only refracted sunlight bouncing off gases and particles in the atmosphere in a way that filters out the other colors.
+However, in reality, it is only refracted sunlight bouncing off gases and particles in the atmosphere in a way that filters out the other colors.
 Is the sky actually blue?
 No. In a similar way, maya uses its twin powers of concealment and projection to make consciousness appear to be other than it is.

 For example, maya is that power that makes us forget that a pot is really just clay.
 If the pot is dropped and shatters into a million pieces, it is no longer a “pot” but it is still clay.
 The clay was there before the pot and remains after.
 If you are a potter, you will be able to see that the pot resides in the clay, but that the clay doesn’t reside in the pot.
 Again, it’s only by the power of maya that we perceive the clay to be a “pot.”
 Similarly, it’s only by the power of maya that we perceive objects to be separate from consciousness.

 Thus, maya is the force that deludes.
 It’s that which makes a “pot” out of clay and a “snake” from a coiled rope.
-Fortunately, maya's powers of concealment and projection are not absolute—they disappears upon close examination.
+Fortunately, maya's powers of concealment and projection are not absolute—they disappear upon close examination.
 As long as we play along, maya seems real.
-But upon learning the truth about maya (ignorance), it disappears.
-So while maya is beginningless (from where did the snake come from?), it is not without end and can be removed with knowledge.
-This is important because ignorance is always the cause of suffering.
-What we don’t understand causes us to suffer.
-Remove the ignorance and you remove the suffering that came with it.
+Once the truth is known about maya (ignorance), it disappears.

 Which brings us back to our ultimate definition of ignorance: the inability to discriminate between the Self and non-Self.
 Vedanta, a means for eliminating ignorance and understanding our experience, argues that it’s only through special knowledge that one can know oneself.
 This knowledge is special because it cannot be learned through the usual means of perception or inference.
 It requires a special word mirror (scripture) and a proper guide who is able to reveal its meaning to us.
 Only then can we wake up from the dream and begin to resolve that which inflicts us.

-In the end, ignorance is not a passive state of not knowing—but an active confusion between what is real and what only appears to be.
+In the end, ignorance is not a passive state of not knowing—but an active confusion between what is real and what only appears to be real.
 Vedanta, through steady inquiry, helps us peel away the layers of misapprehension.
 What remains is not an idea or belief, but the Self—unchanging, self-luminous, and free.

 _